CartoDB/carto-selfhosted-helm/customizations/README.md

 ## High Availability

-In some cases, you may want to ensure some critical services have replicas deployed across different worker nodes in order to provide high availability against a node failure.
-You can achieve this by applying the [high availability config](high_availability/customizations.yaml).
-Note that you should enable static scaling or autoscaling for this setup to work as expected.
+In some cases, you may want to ensure **some critical services have replicas deployed across different worker nodes** in order to provide high availability against a node failure.
+You can achieve this by applying one of the [high availability configurations](high_availability) that we recommend.

+> Note that you should enable static scaling or autoscaling for this setup to work as expected.

 > In order to provide high availability accross regions/zones, it's recommended to deploy each worker node in a different cloud provider regions/zones.

+- [Standard HA](high_availability/standard): configuration for an HA deployment
+- [Standard HA with upgrades](high_availability/standard): configuration for an HA deployment, taking into account application upgrades.
+- [High traffic HA](high_availability/standard): configuration for an HA deployment in high traffic environments.

 ## Advanced configuration